Last updated on January 6th, 2026 at 11:29 pm

 What kind of food in Tulum known for?

-Tulum is most well-known for Mexican-fusion dishes, and Mexican staples but with a twist, often local ingredients are used and menus feature seafood, fish, avocados and tacos quite heavily!
-Tulum food is delicious!
+Tulum is most well-known for Mexican-fusion dishes, often local ingredients are used and most menus feature seafood, fish, avocados and tacos quite heavily!

 Do you tip in restaurants in Tulum?

-Tipping is recommended in Tulum, it’s often added to the bills – sometimes as high as 20%, but you can ask for a receipt without a tip and leave a personal tip on the table or 10%.
-Just make sure you don’t end up ‘tipping’ 40%!
+Tipping is recommended in Tulum, it’s often added to the bills – sometimes as high as 20%, but you can ask for a receipt without a tip and leave a personal tip or standard 10%.
+Just make sure you don’t end up ‘tipping’ twice!

 Are restaurants in Tulum expensive?